-Now might be a GREAT time to consider a humidifier (or get your existing humidifier serviced) if you’re experiencing any of the following with your indoor air quality:
+Now might be a GREAT time to consider a whole house humidifier (or get your existing humidifier serviced) if you’re experiencing any of the following with your indoor air quality:

 - Running the furnace dries out you, your home, and everything in it.

 - Asthma symptoms, colds, allergies, dry and peeling skin, scratchy throats, and even nose bleeds have flared up.

 - New cracks are appearing in your walls, floors, and furniture.

 - The caulking around your doors, windows, and woodwork is failing.